Breathe in: Tokyo to Aomori

-A trip to the megacity of Tokyo to Aomori can so easily turn into a shortcut to Natural wonders and fresh-air pursuits that will help you unplug and recharge.
+A trip from the megacity of Tokyo to a 'castle-turned-city' Aomori city is a journey to natural wonders and fresh-air pursuits that will help you unplug and recharge.

 Think Tokyo, think huge.
 The ever-present, remarkable technology imbuing everything from escalators to toys to toilet seats gives the impression that this megalopolis never stops to take a breath.
 Yet the lungs of the city – the much loved and surprisingly substantial parklands and places for quiet reflection – are plentiful, and keep Tokyo grounded.
 Not only that, but a mere three hours by super-fast Shinkansen train can take you to Aomori prefecture, a peaceful, nature-based region where blessed, green-tinged silence awaits even the most frazzled, time-poor visitor.